cassian-bot/cassian/README.md

 As of now the Hex release of Nostrum `v0.4.6` is a bit buggy so the current version of this bot uses the nightly version of Nostrum.

+## Note regarding the web part

+This is deprecated.
+It will be removed once a webb app has been created because I don't want to add web functionality to the bot.

 ## System requirements

 ### Voice requirements